 NB: This is our port review of Fallout 4, specifically analysing its performance on PC.
-For our full review of the game itself (spoiler: it’s real good), head to page 2.
+Check out the following link for our full Fallout 4 review.

 Fallout 4 has launched on PC, giving us a new version of Bethesda’s Creation Engine, a new post-apocalyptic wasteland and, for some people, a whole host of new bugs and performance issues to worry about.